 I grew up in South Wales, where early morning weekends were spent in the kitchen.
 My mum Eileen and grandmother Irene were kneading dough for bread and warming the griddle for our morning Welsh Cakes.
 I loved to help them cut the circles of dough.
 Even today, the smell of allspice and cinnamon takes me back to the warmth of that kitchen filled with love.

 My mother used to take me to a café in our village that served tea, Welsh Cakes, and sweet breads.
 They filled every teapot with boiling water straight out of their giant kettle.
 I told my mum as a child: “One day, I am going to open a bakery and call it the Copper Kettle.”
 We always dreamed we would do it together but living 3,000 miles away from each other made it impossible.

 My mum passed away in June of 2013 and shortly thereafter I was laid off, I then found myself craving the taste of Welsh Cakes.
-I began griddling them every morning for my sons, Miles and Noah.
+I began griddling them every morning for my sons, Miles, and Noah.
 Then I began griddling them for neighbors and friends.
 As the requests grew, I realized that I had found my calling.
-I love to share the tastes of my childhood with friends in my new home in Massachusetts.
 In the fall of 2013, I made it official, opening Copper Kettle Bakery.

-I hope you enjoy our Ready Made Welsh Cakes and Welsh Cake Mixes as much as I have enjoyed bringing them to you.
+We hope you enjoy them as much as we have enjoyed bringing them to you.